-How Long Does the Process to Get a Student Loan Take?February 26, 2021
+How Long Does the Student Loan Disbursement Process Take?February 26, 2021

 When you’re planning to enroll in college, it’s important to organize ahead of time, and learning how student loans work is a great first step.
 You may also want to consider how long it takes to get a student loan so you can be ready to pay tuition when the time comes.